ivan-ristovic/dotfiles/README.md

 This repository contains my personal dotfiles and automated setup scripts for fresh Linux systems (primary goal for Arch and Ubuntu since I use them at the moment).

-## How it works?
+## How does it work?

-Invoking `setup.sh` (with optional username and package list) will start the setup process that performs the following steps:
+Invoking `setup.sh` with username and package list will start the setup process that performs the following steps:
 - Environment identification (e.g., the package manager)
 - Installation list processing
 - Dotfiles and `.config` files (from the `dotfiles/` directory) linking to user's home directory

+It is possible to perform only some of the above steps by passing options (such as `--dotfiles` or `--packages`).
+Run `setup.sh --help` for more information.

 Entries from the installation lists are processed in the following manner:
 - lines beginning with a `#` sign are treated as comments